Chuck2023/J296_Final_Project/README.md

-# Intersecting race and sexuality in California's looming Syphilis crisis
+# Increase in California's Syphilis Rate Mirrors Deepened Racial Health Disparities

-### *In 2021, 40% of all cases of P&S syphilis were among non-Hispanic Black persons, even though they made up only approximately 18 percent of the US population.
-Further, almost 40% of MSM reported with P&S syphilis were Black.*
+### *In 2021, the LatinX population recorded was most affected by Syphilis with Blacks also recording one-third of cases.
+Public Health experts are concerned about what they observe as deepened racial disparities in access to preventive sexual health care.

 #### By Charles Ayitey